-Air pollution is most commonly studied in association with both acute and chronic respiratory- and cardiovascular-related outcomes.9–14 Toxicological studies also support several plausible biological mechanisms in association of the nervous system and neurodegeneration.15 Ambient air pollution, and especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders,16–21 and consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis.30–34
+Although air pollution is most commonly studied in association with respiratory- and cardiovascular-related outcomes,9–14 epidemiological and toxicological studies support several plausible biological mechanisms in association of the nervous system and neurodegeneration.15 Ambient air pollution, and especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders,16–21 and consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis.30–34

-Despite the compelling plausibility, few studies to date have evaluated the association between traffic-related air pollutants and ALS,35–38 and none has attempted to understand the combined and individual association of traffic-related pollutants in a single model.
-Traffic-related pollutants, particularly associated with adverse health,13,17,39–41 are highly correlated with one another.39 It is therefore also a mixture modelling challenge to infer the combined association of traffic-related pollutants,42 both total and average, as well as the association of the individual pollutants.
-Our aim for this study was to assess whether exposure to each individual traffic-related pollutant is associated with ALS diagnosis, as well as evaluating their total and average association.
+Despite the compelling plausibility, few studies to date have evaluated the association between traffic-related air pollutants and ALS,35–38 and none has attempted to understand the combined and individual associations of traffic-related pollutants in a single model.
+Traffic-related pollutants have been consistently associated with adverse health, primarily in single pollutant analyses.13,17,39–41 However, they are highly correlated with one another.39 It is therefore a mixture modelling challenge to infer the association of traffic-related pollutants and health outcomes, and analyses should depend on the research question of interest.42 Using three air pollutants commonly used in health studies as traffic-related emissions tracers, namely nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC), we aimed to assess whether exposure to each individual traffic-related pollutant is independently associated with ALS diagnosis, and estimate their joint and the average overall traffic emissions associations.

 Methods

-Study population and Outcome Assessment
+Study Population and Outcome Assessment

 We used data from the Danish National Registers system during 1989 – 2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a 10-digit unique personal identifier.43 The Danish National Registers system was established in 1977 and is a comprehensive patient register, including nationwide clinical and administrative records for all somatic inpatient data.
 Outpatient data have also been included in the Danish National Registers system since 1995.
-In a previous validation study, Danish National Registers system data for ALS ascertainment were found to be highly reliable.44

-We used expert co-author knowledge to identify ALS cases based on their International Classification of Diseases (ICD) discharge diagnoses, i.e., ICD-8 code 348.0 (ALS) until 1993 and ICD-10 code G12.2 (motor neuron disease) thereafter.
+We identified ALS cases based on their International Classification of Diseases (ICD) discharge diagnoses, i.e., ICD-8 code 348.0 (ALS) until 1993 and ICD-10 code G12.2 (motor neuron disease) thereafter.
 For the diagnosis date, we used the date of the first relevant code.
 We only included patients who were at least 20 years old when diagnosed.
+In a previous validation study, Danish National Registers system data for ALS ascertainment were found to be highly reliable.44

-We obtained controls through the Danish Civil Registration System, which was established in 1968 and includes administrative records (e.g., date and place of birth, vital status, and history of civil status and addresses) on all persons living in Denmark; records are kept even when a person dies or emigrates.45 We identified controls as any person with no mention of ICD-8 code 348.0 or ICD-10 G12.2 in the Danish National Registers system.
-We randomly matched five controls per case by age, sex, date of birth and vital status.
-Controls were alive in the Danish National Registers system at the time of first mention of ALS of the matched case.
+We obtained controls through the Danish Civil Registration System, which was established in 1968 and includes administrative records (e.g., date and place of birth, vital status, and history of civil status and addresses) on all persons living in Denmark; records are kept even when a person dies or emigrates.45 We identified as potential controls any person with no mention of ICD-8 code 348.0 or ICD-10 G12.2 in the Danish National Registers system.
+We randomly matched five controls per case by age, sex, date of birth, and vital status.
+Controls were alive in the Danish National Registers system at the ALS diagnosis date of the matched case (index date).

-We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,45 including the dates of moving to and leaving from each address, prior to the case diagnosis date.
+We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,45 including the dates of moving to and leaving from each address, prior to the index date.
 We then obtained the geographical co-ordinates at the door of each house of the residential history of the participants, with previous evidence of the high accuracy of this method of geocoding of addresses in Denmark.17